-A latest bestseller or a Charles Dickens classic.
-An official handbook or an annual fashion catalogue.
+The latest bestseller or a Charles Dickens classic.
+An official handbook or an annual fashion catalog.
 More and more people are reading and circulating books online.
-Though a major factor that makes printed books still dominate the markets is the reading experience, but technology is blurring the lines between real and virtual.
+Though a major factor that makes printed books still dominate the markets is the reading experience, technology is blurring the lines between real and virtual.
 Soon eBooks will make their way into every aspect of reading right from summer reading groups to school classrooms.
 We understand that “Although the world is going digital, some people will always prefer the smell of a new book.”
 However, we simply want to say that the future of books is in eBooks.

 Recent Cisco reports show that there will be 25 billion internet users by the end of 2025.
 The future is digital media.
 You should prepare yourself to change with the evolving trends to be in the race.